Skip to content

 How we prove the opposite

 You come to us, no door-knockers, no cold calls, no “sign today” pressure.
 You get a fixed, itemised written quote for the right R-value for your roof, and we don’t lift a quoted price once we’ve started.
-If you’re weighing up quotes, here’s the honest reason we’re sometimes a bit dearer, and why it’s value, not price.
+If you’re weighing up quotes, here’s the reason we’re sometimes a bit dearer, and why it’s value, not price.

 3